rollerworks/search/doc/input/index.rst

 object instance.

-By default the input is limited to 10000 values per group and 100 groups in total, with nesting level of 100 levels deep.
+By default the input is limited to 10000 values per group and 100 groups in total, with a nesting level of 100 levels deep.

 Changing these limits can be done by calling ``setLimitValues()``, ``setMaxGroups`` and ``setMaxNestingLevel()`` respectively.